ElektraInitiative/libelektra/doc/tutorials/install-webui.md

 - Build libelektra: `make`
 - Install libelektra: `sudo make install`

-## Getting Started

-- Start an elektrad instance: `kdb run-elektrad`
-- Start the client: `kdb run-webd`
-- You can now access the client on: [http://localhost:33334](http://localhost:33334)

 ## Getting Started (docker)

 - Create and run a new docker container: `docker run -d -it -p 33333:33333 -p 33334:33334 elektra/web`